vreznv/frontend-project-44/README.md

 Check out a demo of the brain-even game https://asciinema.org/a/NDGo98FtSL8B8xKWXH5SWg4kA.
-Check out a demo of the brain-calc game https://asciinema.org/a/Fey15cE0gou9OjmTmqdWGCWNy Check out a demo of the brain-gcd game https://asciinema.org/a/beON4DrUQwnSLxzAx6xUAcRZu
+Check out a demo of the brain-calc game https://asciinema.org/a/Fey15cE0gou9OjmTmqdWGCWNy Check out a demo of the brain-gcd game https://asciinema.org/a/beON4DrUQwnSLxzAx6xUAcRZu Check out a demo of the brain-progression game https://asciinema.org/a/iCnKkfxqreWs7BazgBbdkyaQI